 For more information on Clery Geography, please click here.

-Do you have a dual role as a Responsible Employee under Title IX?
+Do you have a dual reporting role under Title IX?

-CSAs, as defined by the Clery Act, and Responsible Employees, as defined in Title IX guidance, are very similar in the scope of their responsibilities and obligation to report certain information to designated college officials.
+CSAs, as defined by the Clery Act, and Officials with Authority, as defined in Title IX guidance, are very similar in the scope of their responsibilities and obligation to report certain information to designated college officials.
 However, these roles are also different in terms of the types of information that must be reported and who that information should be reported to.
-Please see below for more information on the function and responsibility of a Responsible Employee.
+Read more information on the expectations of Officials With Authority!